-I waited until after my honeymoon to receive the results and on 1 March 2015 I was told I had a BRCA2 gene mutation, which put me at an 85% lifetime risk of developing breast cancer and around a 20-30% lifetime risk of developing ovarian cancer.
+I decided preventative surgery was best for me if the result was positive, on 1 March 2015 I was told I carried a mutation in the BRCA2 gene, which put me at an 85% lifetime risk of developing breast cancer and around a 20-30% lifetime risk of developing ovarian cancer.

+I requested a referral to both the breast and gynaecology units.
+Genetics weren’t too keen to refer me to gynaecology due to being under the age of 40,the risk minimal up until then.
 During the appointment I didn’t cry or second-guess my decisions, I knew what I wanted to do.
 The days and weeks that followed were a rollercoaster of emotions and fear.
 First I went for a breast MRI and luckily that was clear.
 The next stage was a meeting the clinical psychologist who cleared me for surgery after discussing my decision and assessing that I understood the implications of surgery.

-The hardest part for me was talking to my children about the BRCA mutation.
+Still the hardest part for me was talking to my children about the BRCA mutation.
 Thankfully they were aware of the concept of passing on eye colour through genes.

 It’s given them the chance to ask questions and not feel as frightened.
 I’m so proud of how they’ve handled everything!

 For anyone out there with a family history I’d advise writing it down in a tree including what cancers you’ve had, what age, and how they relate to the generation before.
-Talk to your GP and don’t be afraid to ask questions.
+Talk to your GP and don’t be afraid to ask questions."